StevenShuoFeng/CarND-LaneLines-P1/write.md

 ### 3. Suggest possible improvements to your pipeline
 A)
-B) Instead of using averages, use lenght-weighted averages in small region.
+B) Instead of using averages over the all the lines, progressively calculate lines within smaller region from bottom to up